 Motivational interviewing (MI), developed by clinical psychologists William Miller and Stephen Rollnick, is a directive, client-centered approach used to strengthen clients’ motivation for positive behaviour change by exploring and resolving feelings of ambivalence.
 Research has shown that the MI approach, first developed for work with problem drinkers, is effective in activating positive behaviour change for a wide range of concerns including substance abuse, mental health problems, unhealthy relationships, diabetes management, smoking cessation, weight loss, unemployment and health care improvement.

-- Describe the basic concepts of motivational interviewing, including its spirit and essential strategies.
+- Describe the basic concepts of motivational interviewing, including its spirit and essential principles and processes.

 - Assess clients’ readiness for change.